-All members of the staff must present evidence to the AD of the successful completion of courses in CPR and First Aid, fingerprints, coaching certification (NFHS), and TB test.
+All members of the staff must present evidence to the AD of the successful completion of courses in CPR and First Aid, fingerprints, Fundamentals of Coaching (NFHS), Sudden Cardiac Arrest (NFHS), Concussion in Sports (NFHS), Heat Acclimation (NFHS), and TB test.
 Do not expect to begin your coaching assignment without meeting all requirements.
 Head coaches will be accountable for the members of their staff.
 Volunteer coaches must meet the same criteria.